Cellis9421/discord-ai-bot/README.md

  A Discord Bot integrated with openai for various fun slash commands.
 This project is mainly a playground for me to explore the discord api and openai api.

 # Setup
--Pull the repo
+- Pull the repo
--Copy & fill out the `.env.example` file
+- Copy & fill out the `.env.example` file
-- and then run
+- Open terminal in project root directory and then run
  ```shell
  npm i
  npm run dev